Pretty Parlor 35th Anniversary My Little Pony Playset

 For a charming bit of nostalgia, the 35th Anniversary Twinkles has been made using the same mold as Strawberry Shortcake's pet cat Custard, so it's likely that collectors won't mind this change too much.

-Overall, the 35th Anniversary My Little Pony Pretty Parlor pays tribute to the original playset without changing too many of the features, although most collectors will likely prefer Peachy's original color and the color of the prototype shown on the box over the pony's actual darker color.
+Overall, the 35th Anniversary My Little Pony Pretty Parlor pays tribute to the original playset without changing too many of the features, although most collectors would have likely preferred Peachy's coloring to be closer to the original.